 The purpose of the Film Prize is to promote the selection and circulation of Nordic films in the region with the intention of strengthening the Nordic cultural community and develop the Nordic region as a cultural domestic market.
 The nominated films are meant to benefit from the Film Prize, both culturally and commercially, in a Nordic and global perspective.

-Nordic Talents brings new talents and the established film and TV-industry together!
+Nordic Talents builds bridges between up-and-coming talents and the established audiovisual industry!

-This annual event takes place each fall and is usually held in cooperation with, and at, The National Film School of Denmark.
-We normally welcome 200 participants during our two-day event.
-Nordic Talents is an important venue where graduating Nordic film and TV students, Nordic producers and financiers get together.
-The 2021 event will take place online due to the uncertain Covid-19 situation.
+The annual event takes place in September and co-orgainized with Filmgreb and The National Film School of Denmark.
+We welcome 200 participants during our two day-event.
+Nordic Talents is an important networking arena where newly graduated Nordic film and TV students, Nordic producers and financiers get together.

-The main focus of the event is the pitching competition for Nordic graduation students where pre-selected projects are pitched in front of a professional jury.
+The main focus of the event is the pitch competition where pre-selected graduation students pitch their new projects in front of a professional jury.
 The jury hands out two awards of NOK 250,000 and NOK 50,000.
-The program also includes a producer's pitch, the case study: "TROM's Nordic Journey" and networking opportunities, the award ceremony closes the event.
+The program also includes graduation film screenings, a producer's pitch and a master class/case study, before an award ceremony closes the event.

 The award for outstanding writing of a Nordic drama series was founded by Nordisk Film & TV Fond in 2016.
 Drama series from Denmark, Finland, Iceland, Norway and Sweden, are each year nominated for the award, which goes to the main writer(s) of the series.

 The Nordic drama series selected compete for NOK 200,000.
 A jury of professionals hands out the award.
 The prize is presented at Göteborg Film Festival.